 A different perspective on the interplay between sharpness and generalization comes from probably approximately correct Bayesian (PAC Bayes) analysis.
-Minimizing the \textit{average sharpness} $S_{\avg}(\bfw, \eta) = \E_{\bfxi}[\calL(\bfw + \eta \cdot \bfxi)] - \calL(\bfw)$, where $\bfxi$ follows a standard normal distribution, yields practical generalization gap bounds with quantifiable probability over the draw of the training data \cite{dziugaite_roy_2017, neyshabur_bhojanapalli_et_al_2017}.
-As noted by \cite{andriushchenko_flammarion_2022}, even the generalization gap bound of \cite{foret_kleiner_et_al_2021} involving the min-max problem above relies on a PAC Bayes bound achieved via the average sharpness and then argues that $S_{\avg}(\bfw, \eta_1) \leq S_{\max}(\bfw, \eta_2)$ with high probability, given judicious choices of $\eta_1$ and $\eta_2$.
-In principle, minimizing the average sharpness should then yield better generalization, but this remains unclear both theoretically and empirically \cite{andriushchenko_flammarion_2022}.
+Minimizing the \textit{average sharpness} $S_{\avg}(\bftheta, \eta) = \E_{\bfxi}[\calL(\bftheta + \eta \cdot \bfxi)] - \calL(\bftheta)$, where $\bfxi$ follows a standard normal distribution, yields practical generalization gap bounds with quantifiable probability over the draw of the training data \citep{dziugaite_roy_2017, neyshabur_bhojanapalli_et_al_2017}.
+The PAC Bayes framework also predicts tighter generalization bounds when controlling for $S_{\avg}$, rather than $S_{\max}$, but in practice neither measure can fully capture generalization behavior \citep{dinh_pascanu_et_al_2017, andriushchenko_flammarion_2022}.
+This drives the need for a fine-grained understanding of the effective loss landscape and training trajectories under sharpness regularization.

 Both notions of sharpness lead to mathematically impractical losses for complex models, forcing implementable algorithms to approximate.
-Estimating the sensitivity of $\calL$ to small changes via a power series expansion leads to the surrogate $\nabla \calL(\bfw + \eta \cdot \nabla \calL(\bfw) / \norm{\nabla \calL(\bfw)}_2)$ for the gradient of $\sup_{\norm{\bfv}_2 \leq 1} \calL(\bfw + \eta \cdot \bfv)$, see \cite{bartlett_et_al_2023, wen_ma_et_al_2023}.
-The gradient of $\E_{\bfxi}[\calL(\bfw + \eta \cdot \bfxi)]$ may be approximated by taking independent samples of $\nabla \calL(\bfw + \eta \cdot \bfxi)$ as was done in \cite{dziugaite_roy_2017}.
-For many loss functions this should yield an unbiased estimator of the underlying gradient, so we may refer to the optimization algorithm based on this noisy approximation as \textit{stochastic SAM} (S-SAM).
-To gain a better understanding of how the algorithmic noise acts in a deep model, we will analyze S-SAM for a diagonal linear neural network performing a regression task, with the goal of understanding both the qualitative nature of the stationary points generated by this method, as well as the associated change in training dynamics.
+Estimating the sensitivity of $\calL$ to small changes via a power series expansion leads to the surrogate $\nabla \calL(\bftheta + \eta \cdot \nabla \calL(\bftheta) / \norm{\nabla \calL(\bftheta)}_2)$ for the gradient of $\sup_{\norm{\bfvartheta}_2 \leq 1} \calL(\bftheta + \eta \cdot \bfvartheta)$, see \cite{bartlett_et_al_2023, wen_ma_et_al_2023}.
+The gradient of $\E_{\bfxi}[\calL(\bftheta + \eta \cdot \bfxi)]$ may be approximated by taking independent samples of $\nabla \calL(\bfvartheta + \eta \cdot \bfxi)$ as was done in \cite{dziugaite_roy_2017}.
+For reasonable loss functions this yields an unbiased estimator of the underlying gradient, so we may refer to the optimization algorithm based on this noisy approximation as \textit{stochastic SAM} (S-SAM).
+To gain a better understanding of how the algorithmic noise acts in a deep model, we analyze S-SAM for a diagonal linear neural network performing a regression task, with the goal of understanding both the qualitative nature of the stationary points generated by this method, as well as the associated change in training dynamics.